 The keyboard itself is a semi weighted, 49 key instrument.
 The Pro 2 and Prophet ‘08 are different in that they are 44 and 61 key instruments, respectively.
 Being that this is not a digital 88-key piano, the semi weighted choice for this Prophet 6 is perfect.

 Form follows functions here, and this keyboard is not meant for classical playing.
 The Pro 2 and Prophet 6 have a better feel overall compared to the Prophet ‘08, though they are still quite similar.

 The instruments as a whole are less than 3 feet long, roughly a foot wide and 5 inches high, and weigh only 20 pounds.
 Its overall size and weight is comparable to both the Pro 2 and the Prophet 08 and would not be a factor in deciding which is the best for you.

-Below, please take a moment to view some of the best-selling synthesizers currently on sale at Amazon, and see how well they stack up to the Prophet 6.
+Below, please take a moment to view some of the best-selling synthesizers currently on sale online, and see how well they stack up to the Prophet 6.

 There are several connections on the back panel of the Prophet 6:

 - Mono/left and right ¼ inch outputs

 - In, out, and through MIDI ports